lake-wg/edhoc/draft-ietf-lake-edhoc.md

 EDHOC is adapted to primitives and protocols designed for the Internet of Things: EDHOC is built on CBOR and COSE which enables small message overhead and efficient parsing in constrained devices.
 EDHOC is not bound to a particular transport layer, but it is recommended to transport the EDHOC message in CoAP payloads.
 EDHOC is not bound to a particular communication security protocol but works off-the-shelf with OSCORE {{RFC8613}} providing the necessary input parameters with required properties.
 Maximum code complexity (ROM/Flash) is often a constraint in many devices and by reusing already existing libraries, the additional code footprint for EDHOC + OSCORE can be kept very low.

+## Use of EDHOC

+EDHOC is designed as a lightweight AKE for OSCORE, i.e. to provide authentication and session key establishment for IoT use cases such as those built on CoAP {{RFC7252}}.
+CoAP is a specialized web transfer protocol for use with constrained nodes and networks, providing a request/response interaction model between application endpoints.
+As such, EDHOC is targeting a large variety of use cases involving 'things' with embedded microcontrollers, sensors and actuators.

+A typical setting is when one of the endpoints is constrained or in a constrained network, and the other endpoint is a node on the Internet (such as a mobile phone) or at the edge of the constrained network (such as a gateway).
+Thing-to-thing interactions over constrained networks are also relevant since both endpoints would then benefit from the lightweight properties of the protocol.
+EDHOC could e.g. be run when a device/device(s) connect(s) for the first time, or to establish fresh keys which are not compromised by a later compromise of the long-term keys.
+(Further security properties are described in {{sec-prop}}.)

 ## Terminology and Requirements Language

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{RFC2119}} {{RFC8174}} when, and only when, they appear in all capitals, as shown here.